 - Finding: 54% of enrolled children who did not already have an identified developmental delay received a screening.
-Of those screened, 8% received early intervention services - o Conclusion: The program is achieving this outcome - Does Home Visiting improve school readiness? - Data Source: Incoming kindergarten school readiness assessments (Appendix II, Figure 3, page 28) and Incoming Kindergartner Parent Survey (Appendix II, Figure 3, Page 26) - Finding: Compared to an overall school readiness rate of 49%, only 43% of children who participated in Home Visiting were assessed as school ready.
+Of those screened, 27% had a concern identified, and 8% of all children screened received early intervention services - Conclusion: The program is achieving this outcome; however improvement can be made in the rate of screening.
+Only 8% of children with a screening received services compared to the 27% for whom a concern was identified for the following reasons: 1) concerns were addressed by providing activities to families that lead to growth to the extent that there was no longer a concern; 2) the parents refused a referral; 3) after assessment by early intervention specialists, the concern did not meet the threshold to qualify for early intervention services. - Does Home Visiting improve school readiness? - Data Source: Incoming kindergarten school readiness assessments (Appendix II, Figure 3, page 28) and Incoming Kindergartner Parent Survey (Appendix II, Figure 3, Page 26) - Finding: Compared to an overall school readiness rate of 49%, only 43% of children who participated in Home Visiting were assessed as school ready.
 However, compared to the school readiness rate of 0 for children who did not participate in any early learning programs, 43% is a marked improvement. - Conclusion: Children who participate in Home Visiting are more likely to be school ready than those who did not participate in any early learning programs, but have lower school readiness rates than the cohort as a whole.
-Although we do not have data on the kindergarten cohort's characteristics (how many come from families with low income, low educational attainment, or other stressors), if the proportions of children served through Home Visiting experience these stressors at a higher rate than those of the kindergarten cohort as a whole, that could explain the lower percentage of school readiness for children who participated in Home Visiting. - Does Home Visiting improve access to healthcare services for children 0-5? - Data Source: Referrals (Appendix I, Table 6, Page 21) - Findings: Children enrolled in the program were referred to and accessed the following healthcare services: dental services, medical services, and mental health services. - Conclusion: The program is achieving this outcome - Do children whose mothers participate in Home Visiting have increased breastfeeding rates? - Data Source: Visit records (Appendix I, Figure 2, Page 22) - Finding: Mothers who were enrolled in Welcome Baby! exclusively breastfed at 3 and 6 months at a substantially higher rate than the state rate for the last 3 years. - o Conclusion: The program is achieving this outcome.
+Although we do not have data on the kindergarten cohort's characteristics (how many come from families with low income, low educational attainment, or other stressors), if the proportions of children served through Home Visiting experience these stressors at a higher rate than those of the kindergarten cohort as a whole, that could explain the lower percentage of school readiness for children who participated in Home Visiting.
+At the February 2019 Strategic Planning Retreat, the Commission asked staff to seek additional funding to offer home visiting to model fidelity as on outcome of home visiting, if it is provided to model fidelity, is higher school readiness rates. - Does Home Visiting improve access to healthcare services for children 0-5? - o Data Source: Referrals (Appendix I, Table 6, Page 21) - Findings: Children enrolled in the program were referred to and accessed the following healthcare services: dental services, medical services, and mental health services. - Conclusion: The program is achieving this outcome - Do children whose mothers participate in Home Visiting have increased breastfeeding rates? - Data Source: Visit records (Appendix I, Figure 2, Page 22) - Finding: Mothers who were enrolled in Welcome Baby! exclusively breastfed at 3 and 6 months at a substantially higher rate than the state rate for the last 3 years. - Conclusion: The program is achieving this outcome.